 For virtual courses a printed copy of the latest edition of the comprehensive course manual will be sent to your home address in good time for the start of your course.
 Our delegates tell us that having access to a physical document is beneficial as both a reference document and for taking notes during the course.
 In addition, a link will be emailed to you to enable you to access an electronic copy of the same comprehensive manual for convenient future reference.

 Yes.
-During this three day course you’ll receive all the training you need to prepare for the BCS Benefits Management and Business Acceptance certificate examination, which is held on the final afternoon of the course.
+During this three day course you’ll receive all the training you need to prepare for the BCS Benefits Management and Business Acceptance certificate examination.
 Through a given business scenario, this open-book exam puts your knowledge of benefits, management, business acceptance testing and benefits realisation to the test.
 A pass means you’re another step closer to achieving the BCS International Diploma in Business Analysis – the de facto certification for practicing business analysts.
 One last thing; this course also enables you to develop SFIA skills BENM, level 5.

 If this course is part of your BCS Diploma in Business Analysis programme you have a choice of further modules which include the Core BA Diploma modules, Business Analysis Practice and Requirements Engineering.
 Candidates who have already completed Benefits Management and Business Acceptance also need to pass one of the Foundation Specialisms; in Business Analysis, IS Project Management, Business Change or Systems Development.
 The structure of the certification is shown here.